jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

 `jobs` A workflow run is made up of jobs, but in the action only one is required so we won't need to distinguish between having multiple.
 We then specify the name of the job as `pytest-benchmarking`.

-`runs-on` is the type of machine to run the job on, which in this case will be Ubuntu.
+`runs-on` is the type of machine to run the job on, which in this case will be the latest version of Ubuntu.

 `steps` is the sequence of tasks the job will run, which we will define now.
 Under steps write the following lines: